syncfusion/blazor-docs/src/treegrid/treegrid/data-binding.md

 ```

-> ExpandCollapse State maintenance is not supported for Hierarchy Data.
+> * ExpandCollapse State maintenance is not supported for Hierarchy Data.
-> Batch Editing is not supported for Hierarchy Data.
+> * Batch Editing is not supported for Hierarchy Data.
-> `PageSizeMode` --> `All` is not supported for Hierarchy Data.
+> * `PageSizeMode` --> `All` is not supported for Hierarchy Data.
+> * Row Drag and Drop feature is not supported for Hierarchy Data.

 ### ExpandoObject binding